aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.traversal/inodeiterator/nextnode/_index.md

 ---
 title: INodeIterator.NextNode
 second_title: Aspose.HTML for .NET API Reference
-description: INodeIterator method.
+description: INodeIterator NextNode method.
 Returns the next node in the set and advances the position of the iterator in the set.
 After a NodeIterator is created the first call to nextNode returns the first node in the set
 type: docs
 weight: 40
 url: /net/aspose.html.dom.traversal/inodeiterator/nextnode/